JamilaM/diving-deep/exampleSite/content/english/articles/how-to-identify-the-village-people-sabotaging-your-life-and-what-to-do-about-them.md

 The key with affirmations is you need to believe what you’re saying, put meaning behind the words.
 This might be difficult for a lot of people, especially if you don’t yet feel like the person you want to be.

-But you have to understand that everything that you’ve ever wanted and the person you want to be, they all already exist in an endless sea of possibilities that is the universe.
+But you have to understand that everything that you’ve ever wanted and the person you want to be, all already exist in an endless sea of possibilities that is the universe.
 There’s no past, there’s no future.
 Everything exists right now.
 Time is just a filter, an illusion created by our minds to be able to live in this dimension.
 When you align your energy with a certain reality, the reality shows up in your life.
 It already exists, everything already exists.

 Affirmation is a way for you to align your energy with the new reality.
 You are not deceiving yourself; you are drawing something that already exists into your reality.

+Some examples of powerful affirmations:

+* _I am smart_
+* _I am powerful_
+* _I am abundant_
+* _I am loved_
+* _I am taken care of_
+* _I am joyful_

+***

 Take whichever technique resonates best with you.
 Combine techniques for speedy progress.
 And show up and do the work.
 The new version of you that is unlimited and unhindered is not going to show up when you’re thinking and doing the same thing over and over again.

-I wish you luck
+I wish you luck.

-Also don’t forget to check out my 3 days de-stress yoyr s …..
+Also, don’t forget to check out my [3 Days Reclaim Your Life From Stress Masterclass](english/coaching)